 Lisbon is a European city that manages to attract and entertain a larger number of travelers every year.
 Gastronomy, Fado, the hospitality of Portuguese people, and a rich story that has its pieces in each street and corner make more than enough reasons to become a regular visitor in this charming Portuguese capital.

-If you are planning a getaway to Lisbon, there are some essential activities that cannot be missed.
+If you are planning a getaway to Lisbon, some essential activities cannot be missed.
 Here are some ideas to add to your travel agenda;

 The Most Interesting Things To Do in Lisbon

 Lisbon has a collection of spots that are both fascinating and enamorating at the same time.
 Without a doubt, this square is one of them.
 It is the epicenter of the capital of Portugal, a very large open space surrounded by classic arcades and facades.

 The Royal Palace was built in the 16th century at the same location as Praça do Comércio.
 The earthquake of 1755 demolished the palace, leaving a plot that was used to create an ideal place to walk, rest and, after all, enjoy the hustle and bustle of the city life.